 Instructions

-- Season the pork roast with salt and pepper.
-Heat the Dutch oven over medium high heat.
+- Remove pork roast from package, pat dry with a paper towel and season both sides with Kosher salt.
+Heat a large skillet over medium high heat.
 Once the pan is hot, add the neutral oil.
-Once the oil is shimmering, add the pork roast and sear about 2 minutes on each side.
-Or until golden brown.
+Once the oil is shimmering, add the pork roast and sear about 5 minutes on each side.
+Or until well browned.

 Video